 Certain revenues derived from specific taxes or other earmarked revenue sources are considered restricted assets.
-Such revenues include dedicated property taxes, state gas tax, intergovernmental grants, and charges for services which are legally restricted to finance particular functions or activities.
-In addition, proceeds from general obligations bonds, revenue bonds, and full faith and credit bonds are restricted to support the specific purpose for which the debt was issued.
+Such revenues include dedicated property taxes, temporary personal income tax, state gas tax, intergovernmental grants, and charges for services which are legally restricted to finance particular functions or activities.
+In addition, proceeds from general obligation bonds, revenue bonds, and full faith and credit bonds are restricted to support the specific purpose for which the debt was issued.
 Such net assets are classified as restricted on the Statement of Net Assets and they are recorded in separate funds supporting the specific function or operation.